44 Best Online Proofreading Jobs To Make Money

 The site includes access to all of its resources, which extend to freelance writing and editing as well as proofreading.

 The site features both freelance and full-time remote jobs and provides a great community for people looking to connect with other freelancers.

 As a paid service, you can expect higher quality jobs from Contena, but I would advise building up your experience on a free platform first before deciding if proofreading is a career you’d like to invest in.

-Polished Paper says they have opportunities for ‘exceptional editors’, and require you to register for a user account, upload your CV, and you’ll then be sent a 35-question editor test.
+Polished Paper says they have opportunities for ‘exceptional editors’, requiring you to register for a user account, upload your CV, and then be sent a 35-question editor test.

-This is a fairly intensive process – but that does imply they really are looking for serious proofreaders for businesses willing to pay for higher quality work.
+This is a fairly intensive process, but that implies they are looking for serious proofreaders for businesses willing to pay for higher quality work.